 - (2)(b) Skip-Row Planting Patterns.
-Except for crops and counties listed in Paragraphs 1-3 that follow, skip-row planting (row widths exceeding 40 inches) is NOT an established practice contained on the county actuarial documents and a policy exception (PE) written agreement is required to insure skip-row planted acreage of an otherwise insurable crop [see Par.
+Except for crops and counties listed in Paragraphs 1-3 that follow, skip-row planting (row widths exceeding 40 inches) is NOT an established practice contained on the county actuarial documents and an Unrated Practice, Type or Variety (TP) written agreement is required to insure skip-row planted acreage of an otherwise insurable crop [see Par.
 4G and WAH for written agreement instructions].
-Requests to insure skip-row planting patterns for any crop must be accompanied by APH form(s) for the most recent three APH crop years completed as indicated in Par.
-(2)(b)3 below.
-Once insured APH forms/databases must continue to be completed as indicated in (2)(b)3.
-Skip-row planting patterns are insurable without a written agreement for the following crops: - Tree, bush and vine crops normally planted in rows wider than 40 inches subject to any applicable policy row spacing limitations. - Cotton in all counties with a cotton insurance program [see Exhibit 17 for skip-row instructions]. - Grain Sorghum, including but not limited to the following Texas counties, Andrews, Concho, Jones, Runnels, and Tom Green.
-Contact the RMA Regional Office concerning insurability of skip-row planted acreage in other counties.
-To insure acreage planted in skip-row planting patterns: - A separate APH form/database must be established for acreage planted in skip-row planting patterns and for solidplanted acreage.
-Skip-row production reports/databases must be identified and the corresponding Type 15 Records transmitted to RMA must be identified by "S" yield indicators. - b Skip-row acres for each crop year reported must be converted to solid-plant using the current FSA percent planted factors [see percent planted table Exhibit 17]. - Actual yields for each crop year reported that was planted in a skip-row planting pattern must be calculated by dividing the production by the solid-planted acres.
-Yield conversion factors do not apply to the acreage planted in qualifying skip-row planting patterns. - d Skip-row acreage must be converted to solid-plant for acreage report purposes. - A(3) Crop Policy and/or County Actuarial Document Revisions.
-Such revisions must be on file with the AIP by the contract change date specified in the crop policies preceding the crop year for which the changes are to become effective. - A(4) Crop Provisions with More Than One Insurable Crop.
-The AZ&CA Citrus, Coarse Grains, Florida Citrus, Grapes (CA only), Small Grains, Stonefruit, Texas Citrus Fruit, Texas Citrus Trees, and Guaranteed Tobacco CP include more than one crop; however, these CP allow insureds to designate which of the crop(s) are to be insured.
-The crop provisions may indicate that type(s) or variety(ies) (e.g., Fresh Apricots and Processing Apricots insured under the Stonefruit Crop Provisions) are separate insured crops.
-Refer to the applicable CP [Insured Crop section] or the SP to determine the separate insurable crops.
-Each crop under the same CP that may be insured separately must be charged a separate administrative fee.
+Requests to insure skip-row planting patterns for any crop must be accompanied by APH form(s) as indicated in Par.
+(2)(b)4 below.
+Once insured, APH forms/databases must continue to be completed as indicated in (2)(b)4.
+Skip-row planting patterns are insurable without a written agreement for the following crops: - 1 Tree, bush and vine crops normally planted in rows wider than 40 inches subject to any applicable policy row spacing limitations. - 2 Cotton in all counties with a cotton insurance program [see Exhibit 17 for skip-row instructions]. - Grain Sorghum, including but not limited to the following Texas counties, Andrews, Concho, Fisher, Jones, Mitchell, Runnels, Scurry, Taylor and Tom Green.
+Contact the RMA Regional Office concerning insurability of skip-row planted acreage in other counties. - 4 To insure acreage planted in skip-row planting patterns: - a A separate APH form/database must be established for acreage planted in skip-row planting patterns and for solidplanted acreage.
+Skip-row production reports/databases must be identified and the corresponding Type 15 Records transmitted to RMA must be identified by "S" yield indicators. - Skip-row acres for each crop year reported must be converted to solid-plant using the current FSA percent planted factors.
+For patterns not listed, contact FSA for the percent planted factors.
+[See acres considered planted by FSA chart following:] - c Actual yields for each crop year reported that was planted in a skip-row planting pattern must be calculated by dividing the production by the solid-planted acres.
+Yield conversion factors do not apply to the acreage planted in qualifying skiprow planting patterns. - d Skip-row acreage must be converted to solid-plant for acreage report purposes.